Destruction of the interstellar dust by a supernova: 3. Dust destruction

-Similar conclusion about decreasing of the mass of the interstellar dust under the action of a SN remnant expanding in denser medium has been recently obtained by \citet{Scheffler2026} in a 3D MHD description.
-Using the postprocessing of the 3D numerical calculations for gas dynamics they included all processes impacting the dust evolution in the SN shocked ISM accounting shattering and effects from magnetic field being neglected in our approach.
-Their analysis is constrained by a relatively short epoch of 10~kyr after the explosion.
 As one can see in Fig.~\ref{fig-md-evol} the mass of the interstellar dust destroyed in the bubble grows at early period.
+For the same age, e.g. 10~kyr, the mass of the destroyed dust obviously grows with increase of ambient density as it has been obtained by \citep{Scheffler2026}.
 Afterwards though, when the SN shell becomes strongly radiative, it saturates at a certain level depending on the gas density (and metallicity as well).
+In a medium with density of $1$~cm$^{-3}$, approximately $\sim 1.5~\msun$ of dust has been destroyed at the age of 10~kyr, that is close to the value obtained in \citep{Scheffler2026}.
+However, at the onset of the radiative phase the mass of the destroyed dust reaches $\sim 9~\msun$ and continues to grow afterwards, while it saturates at $\sim 13~\msun$ (see red solid line Fig.~\ref{fig-md-evol}).
 The saturation is reached earlier for higher density of the ambient gas.
-For $n\sim 10$~cm$^{-3}$ that takes place at SN age of $\sim 15$~kyr and the dust mass attains $\sim 9~\msun$, while at $\sim 10$~kyr the mass is only about $6~\msun$ (the most left red line in Fig.~\ref{fig-md-evol}).
-In more rarefied gas the saturation occurs later.
+For $n\sim 10$~cm$^{-3}$ that takes place at SN age of $\sim 15$~kyr and the dust mass attains $\sim 9~\msun$, while at $\sim 10$~kyr the mass is only about $6~\msun$ (left red line in Fig.~\ref{fig-md-evol}).
 This is the result of the ``interplay'' between the characteristic times of the problem, particularly between the sputtering and cooling times.

 The overall picture becomes more complex in a clumpy medium with dispersion $\sigma\simgt 1$ for a log-normal density field, (for which $2\sigma$ fluctuations have the overdensity factor $\chi\simgt 10$) due to an additional time scale connected with the destruction of dense clumps.
 Dense clumpy gas shields dust particles against destruction and enhances radiative cooling of the hot gas in the SN bubbles, and thus increases the survived dust fraction \citep{Dedikov2025na}.
 A supply of the dust due to clump stripping leads to the onset of the saturation later.

-From intuitive point of view it seems likely that the full MHD consideration at longer times would result to a similar effects on the net SNe dust destruction in the ISM.
+One can note that in our model we neglect shattering of grains in their each-other collisions and effects from magnetic fields.
+However, the characteristic time of this process is probably to be longer the final time of the runs \citep[see the discussion in][]{Dedikov2025na}.
+Anyway the influence of magnetic field on shattering efficiency is not apparently straightforward \citep{Moseley2023}.